Author Bio

 Q: How did you approach your research?

 A: With trepidation . . .?
 There is so little research available about the Azores Islands in the 1890s.
-Education had been abolished by the freemasons for many years, so much of what daily life was like has been lost to oral histories only.
+Education had been abolished by the freemasons for decades, so much of what daily life was like has been lost to oral histories only.
 I did my utmost to create a world as authentic as possible while remaining true to my vision of the story.
 A great resource I must mention: James H. Guill’s A History of the Azores Islands.

 Q: Who are your writing influences?